Flagship Service

 Design the Optimal Experience

 Design how the customer experience should flow.
-Make ownership, stages, and steps explicit using Value Stream Mapping.
+Make ownership, stages, and steps explicit using Operation Mapping.

 • Future-state experience design